ChrisCummins/cgo2018/travel-grants.md

  * An estimate of conference-related expenses

 Please send your application by email to Simone Campanoni (simonec@eecs.northwestern.edu).
-Use the subject line "CGO 2018 TC-MICRO Student Travel Grant Application.".
+Use the subject line "CGO 2018 SIGMICRO Student Travel Grant Application.".